 The summary of my amateur test with Sigma 150-600mm DG OS Contemporary lens and two teleconverters TC-1401 and TC-2001 includes the astrophotography section.
-I wanted to check this lens in terms of ability to capture the celestial objects.
+I wanted to check this lens in terms of the ability to capture celestial objects.
 The fundamental difference between celestial objects and terrestrial objects is, that these first are in motion, as the Earth rotates.
 It means, that we cannot make long exposures without the tracker.
 At very long exposures such these, we have tied hands basically, because the exposure time is very restricted, even to 1 second only at 1200mm.
 Regardless very narrow aperture, if you have some tracker, you can still get more from the Sky.
 The problem, unfortunately, is not a restricted time of the exposure, but the sharpness and image resolution, which is quite poor at the maximum focal length.
-It’s next multipied by the teleconverter value, which makes an output images not really useful.
-The 3 previous articles describing both the Sigma 150-600mm DS OG HSM as well as both dedicated teleconverters described all the things, which an user can experience when using.
+It’s next multiplied by the teleconverter value, which makes output images not really useful.
+The 3 previous articles describing both the Sigma 150-600mm DS OG HSM, as well as both dedicated teleconverters, described all the things, which a user can experience when using.
 Now I want to share with you the example images of celestial objects.

 - Sun – the most dangerous object to capture, but definitely not require a long exposure.
-Bear in mind, that narrower apertures might result in a blurry edges.
+Bear in mind, that narrower apertures might result in blurry edges.

 - Moon – so easy to capture, because of its size and amount of light.
 You can use this kit without hesitation and get decent results.

 - Venus – another object easy to capture with this telephoto kit.
 However, it’s good when close to the inferior conjunction.
 Only the crescent Venus draws significant attention.